-How to Stop Eating at Night
+How to Curb Your Appetite at Night

 We’re all addicted to culture and its prescriptions.
 Media bombards us with messages saying not only is it okay to indulge in nighttime eating, but it’s a good thing.
 In my book, Quantum Eating, using scientific research and personal experience I’m building a case that stopping eating in the late afternoon is the best thing you can do to improve your health and appearance.
 Many people have asked me “how” to stop eating at night.
 Let me suggest a way that’s worked well for me.

 Recovery By Increment

 There are two great things about incremental change.
 One is that you don’t have to fix everything at once.
 The second is that incremental recovery from nighttime eating is a tool you can apply wherever you are in your health journey.
 Perhaps you’re already raw vegan and this is a late step for you.
 Maybe you’re going vegetarian, or even just seeking weight loss.
 Wherever you are, Recovery by Increment can help.